0. Introduction

 4.1.3 Quality Objectives

 Management Representative in consultation with the Department heads determines fulfilment of the quality objectives periodically and puts forward the results of achievements for Management Review.
-The relevance and updating of the Quality objective itself is carried out once in a year and where a change is required they are suitably done by MR authorized by the General Manager.
+The relevance and updating of the Quality objective itself is carried out once a year and where a change is required they are suitably done by MR authorized by the General Manager.

 4.1.4 Planning